August 5, 2025

 -

 Examine how society develops sexual scripts and the impact of those scripts.
-In the context of media, explore ways to increase media literacy and how this relates to the perpetuation of power-based violence.
+In the context of media, explore ways to increase media literacy and how this relates to the perpetuation of violence.

 -